guilhemmarchand/splunk-guide-for-kafka-monitoring/kubernetes-yaml-examples/confluent-schema-registry/sidecar-container/README.md

 **Step 3:**

-- Update the file 03-patch-kafka-brokers-statefulset.yml and 04-patch-kafka-brokers-statefulset.yml to match the name of your statefulSet deployment:
+- Update the file 03-patch-confluent-schema-registry.yml and 04-patch-confluent-schema-registry.yml to match the name of your statefulSet deployment:

 ```
-kubectl -n kafka get kubectl -n kafka get statefulsets.apps
+kubectl -n kafka get deployment
 ```

 *Note: in sample, default used is confluent-oss-cp-kafka*